jhu-ip/cs220-f24/assign/old/hw1.md

 the program should print the line "`Unknown task identifier`" to `stderr` and exit with the exit code 2.
 Note that the "`Unknown task identifier`" should only be printed if the task identifier and count were both read successfully.
+Also note that identifier matching is case-sensitive.

 If one of

 * the `a` command can't be satisfied because it would overfill the jar, or
-* the `r` command can't be satisfied because the jar doesn't have that many of the requested task type, or
+* the `r` command can't be satisfied because the jar doesn't have enough of the requested task type, or
 * the user enters a command character that is not one of `a`, `r`, `s`, or `q`,